Wildlander-mod/Support/MissiveExpansion.md

 ## Dark missives

 * Prison visitation to go talk to a prisoner in a random prison and XYZ (speechcraft style RP or smuggling stuff into prisons)
-* Necromancy spell scroll smuggling (pick up X spells or tomes from a dead drop, get them to Y NPC in a city on the other side of skyrim)
+* Necromancy spell scroll smuggling (pick up X spells or tomes from a dead drop, get them to Y NPC in a city on the other side of skyrim)  (done)
 * A missive placed on a town which has a khajiit camp where you go beat up the khajiits to force them to move on
 * Missives in Windhelm to go brawl/attack random dark elves or argonians that belong to Windhelm
 * Missive to collect a item from a dead budy in the hall of the dead "one of my operatives was killed in action.
 His body has been taken to the hall of the dead - but if i know him right - he swallowed the item i asked him to retrive.
 Go and get it"